Saint Petka Church, Lakeshore

 History

-The following have served in this parish so far: Fr.
+The following priests have served in this parish so far: Fr.
 Miroljub Todorovic, Fr.
 Drago Knezevic, Fr.
 Dusko Markovic and Fr.
 Marko Dimic.

 Consecration of the bell tower